BluesparkLabs/spark/README.md

 }
 ```

-**2.** In case your site is Drupal 8 ([Drupal 7 support is coming](https://github.com/BluesparkLabs/spark/issues/15)), **use [drupal-composer/drupal-scaffold](https://packagist.org/packages/drupal-composer/drupal-scaffold) to install and update files that are outside of the `core`** folder and which are not part of the [drupal/core](https://packagist.org/packages/drupal/core) package.
+**2.** In case you're working with a **Drupal site, use [drupal-composer/drupal-scaffold](https://packagist.org/packages/drupal-composer/drupal-scaffold) to install and update files that are outside of the `core`** folder and which are not part of the [drupal/core](https://packagist.org/packages/drupal/core) package.
 This Composer plugin will take care of the files whenever you install or update `drupal/core`, but to run it manually, you can add a script to your `composer.json`:

 ```javascript
 "scripts": {